avaseghi/50_moments/README.md

 ```
 http://127.0.0.1:8080
 ```
-Visit the above address followed by the video subjects name to add a video to the queue like so:
+Visit the above address followed by a video subject's name to add a video to the queue like so:

 ```
 http://127.0.0.1:8080/bob